Mets picks and buzz during Day 2 of 2020 MLB Dr...

 - News Article

-Mets picks and buzz during Day 2 of 2020 MLB Draft: RHP J.T.
-Ginn selected at No. 52
+Mets picks and buzz during Day 2 of 2020 MLB Draft: OF Isaiah Greene selected at No. 69

 by: N/A — SNY: Metsblog 2m